OBrien-Michael/OBrien-Michael.github.io/README.md

-# OBrienMichaelGithubIo
+# Personal Website

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.
+Angular version 16.0.2.
+TailwindCss 3.3.2

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+If on Github Codespace run, 'npm run serve-codespace' to allow browser access to running application.

 ## Code scaffolding